 Let me also mention that the person who asked today’s question apparently got the idea from this blog that Suboxone treatment was Not Good.
-I’d like to correct this impression: Suboxone can be a very effective detox tool if it’s used properly.
+I’d like to correct this impression: Suboxone can be a very effective tool if it’s used properly.
 I myself got off an enormous level of opioids using Suboxone and Subutex.
-The danger comes when vulnerable, fearful detoxing addicts are encouraged to stay on it indefinitely rather than to use it as they often want to use it—as a tool to claim their right to lower their chemical load.
+The danger comes when vulnerable, fearful detoxing addicts are encouraged to stay on enormous doses indefinitely rather than to use it as they often want to use it—as a tool to claim their right to lower their chemical load.

 The reason I chose to taper off drugs using Suboxone is that I was on such an enormous level—more than 100mcg/hr of fentanyl.
-I was prescribed one patch every two days; because I did not always take them as prescribed, I used a bit more than that.
-Fentanyl is a crazy-strong drug, it’s what they give you when you go in for emergency surgery, and this level is roughly equivalent to 400-600mg morphine or oxycodone per day.
+I was prescribed one patch every two days, and because I did not always take them as prescribed, I used a bit more than that.
+Fentanyl is a crazy-strong drug, it’s what they give you when you go in for surgery, and this level is roughly equivalent to 400-600mg morphine or oxycodone per day.
 Somehow my lizard-brain knew it was going to be impossible for me to taper off that level of fentanyl, or get enough of another drug to equal that level so that I could taper.
-And anyhow, I’d never been able to taper off a full-agonist (a drug that plugs into the receptors and stimulates them fully—like heroin, oxycodone or morphine).
+And anyhow, I’d never been able to taper off a full-agonist—a drug that plugs into the receptors and stimulates them fully, like heroin, oxycodone or morphine.